Comparison Between: DNA Polymerase Vs RNA Polymerase

 DNA polymerase in a nutshell:

-DNA polymerase is an enzyme that synthesizes DNA in all living organisms and is thus present in almost all organisms on earth.
+DNA polymerase is an enzyme that synthesizes DNA in all living organisms and is thus present in almost all organisms on Earth.
 It helps in replication to copy DNA using the single-stranded primer- either DNA or RNA.

 It has 5’ to 3’ polymerization activity and 3’ to 5’ and 5’ to 3’ exonuclease activity.
+Prokaryotes and eukaryotes contain 5 and 4 different polymerase families, respectively.

-V(D)J segment recombination, gap filling, antigen diversity, maintaining the length of telomere, DNA repair pathway and somatic hypermutation.
+Some other functions of DNA polymerase are V(D)J segment recombination, gap filling, antigen diversity, maintaining the length of telomere, DNA repair and somatic hypermutation.

 If you want to learn more about the different types of DNA polymerase, its function, mechanism of action and other related information, read our article: Multifunctional DNA polymerase